 Swimming with sea turtles is very safe.
 Sea turtles are not aggressive unless they are in danger.
-Becoming too close increases the risk of getting a painful bite, which is why you should always keep a safe distance of 1.5m and not feed them!
+However, becoming too close increases the risk of getting a painful bite, so you should always keep a safe distance of 1.5m and not feed them!

-Swimming with turtles should definitely be on your Barbados bucket list.
-It’s one of the best places in the world to swim with sea turtles in their natural environment so be sure not to miss this amazing experience!
+Swimming with turtles should be on your Barbados bucket list.
+It’s one of the best places in the world to swim with sea turtles in their natural environment, so be sure not to miss this fantastic experience!